paolobettelini/notes/README.md

 # notes
 A collection of my personal notes.

-All the PDF files have been compiled using LuaLaTeX.
+All the PDF files have been compiled using Tectonic.

 Search through my notes at [https://paolobettelini.github.io/notes](https://paolobettelini.github.io/notes).